-Our operating results may vary based on the impact of changes in our industry or the United States economy on us or our clients.
+Our operating results may vary based on the impact of changes in our industry or the economy on us or our clients.
 The revenue growth and potential profitability of our business depends on demand for workforce and provider solutions for healthcare providers.
 We sell our products and services to large, mid-sized and small organizations whose businesses fluctuate based on general economic and business conditions.
 In addition, a portion of our revenue is attributable to the number of users of our products at each of our clients, which in turn is influenced by the employment and hiring patterns of our clients and potential clients.
-To the extent that economic uncertainty or weak economic conditions cause our clients and potential clients to freeze or reduce their headcount, demand for our products may be negatively affected.
-Historically, economic downturns have resulted in overall reductions in spending by some healthcare providers as well as pressure from clients and potential clients for extended billing terms.
-If economic conditions deteriorate, our clients and potential clients may elect to decrease their workforce development and provider solutions budgets by deferring or reconsidering purchases, which would limit our ability to grow our business and negatively affect our operating results.
-In addition, while we do not currently expect that our financial results will be significantly and adversely affected by the coronavirus that was first detected in Wuhan, China in December 2019, there continue to be significant uncertainties associated with the coronavirus, including with respect to the ultimate geographic spread of the virus, the severity of the disease, the duration of the outbreak, and actions that may be taken by Chinese or other governmental authorities to contain the coronavirus or to treat its impact, and the extent to which the coronavirus outbreak may impact our financial results, including as the result of its possible impact on the elections or any resulting legislative changes, su
+To the extent that economic uncertainty or weak economic conditions, including in connection with the COVID-19 pandemic as noted above, cause our clients and potential clients to freeze or reduce their headcount or operations, demand for our products may be negatively affected.
+Historically, as well as in connection with the COVID-19 pandemic, economic downturns have resulted in overall reductions in spending by some healthcare providers as well as pressure from clients and potential clients for extended billing terms.
+If economic conditions deteriorate, our clients and potential clients may elect to decrease their workforce and provider solutions budgets by deferring or reconsidering purchases, which would limit our ability to grow our business and negatively affect our operating results.
+In addition, as noted above, there continue to be significant uncertainties associated with the extent and duration of COVID-19's negative impact on the economy, the healthcare sector, and our financial results.
+Our business also could be adversely impacted by catastrophic events (particularly in areas where we have office locations and/or where we have network infrastructure), such as fires, earthquakes, hurricanes, natural disasters, civil unrest, geographic instability, terrorist attacks, pandemics or other public health emergencies or the effects of climate change (such as drought, flooding, wildfires, increased storm severity and sea level rise).

-We may be unable to effectively identify, complete or integrate the operations of acquisitions, joint ventures, collaborative arrangements, or other strategic investments, which would inhibit our ability to execute upon our growth strategy.
+We may be unable to effectively identify, complete, or integrate the operations of acquisitions, joint ventures, collaborative arrangements, or other strategic investments, which would inhibit our ability to execute upon our growth strategy.

-As part of our growth strategy, we actively review possible acquisitions, joint ventures, collaborative arrangements, or strategic investments that complement or enhance our business.
+As part of our growth strategy, we actively review possible acquisitions, joint ventures, collaborative arrangements, or strategic investments that complement or enhance our business, and we completed four acquisitions in 2020, and have completed one acquisition in 2021, as part of this growth strategy.
 However, we may be unable to source or complete future acquisitions, joint ventures, collaborative arrangements, or other strategic investments on acceptable terms, or at all.
 In addition, if we finance acquisitions, joint ventures, collaborative arrangements, or other strategic initiatives by issuing equity securities, our existing shareholders may be diluted, which could affect the market price of our stock.
-As a result, if we fail to properly evaluate and execute acquisitions, joint ventures, collaborative arrangements, or strategic investments, or strategic investments, or strategic investments, or prospects may be seriously harmed.
-Risks that we may encounter in implementing our acquisition, joint venture, collaborative arrangement, or strategic investment strategics include:
+As a result, if we fail to properly evaluate and execute acquisitions, joint ventures, collaborative arrangements, or strategic investments, our performance or prospects may be seriously harmed.
+Risks that we may encounter in implementing our acquisition, joint venture, collaborative arrangement, or strategic investment strategies include: